zognin/tp/docs/UserGuide.md

 If you have any questions regarding BTBB, check out [FAQ](#5-faq) for answers to frequently asked questions.

-[Disclaimers](#6-disclaimers) contains general disclaimers for our app such as restrictions on inputs and additional details regarding the command format.
+[Disclaimers](#6-disclaimers) contains general disclaimers for our app such as restrictions on inputs and additional details regarding the command format. **It is important to read this section before reading the rest of the user guide so that you are aware about these restrictions and additional details.**

 Lastly, if you are an experienced user that is looking for a refresher on the available commands, do check out [Command Summary](#7-command-summary) for a summary of all the commands that BTBB currently supports.